In this guide 7 sections

 Most golfers should play mid bounce (8-12 degrees) in their gap and sand wedges.
 Low bounce for firm conditions and shallow swings.
 High bounce for soft conditions and steep swings.
+Our top pick: the Cleveland RTX-6 Wedge (~$169).

-Our #1 Pick: ~$169 at Amazon — Check Today's Price →Read the full guide below for all 3 products tested.
+Our #1 Pick: ~$169 at Amazon — Check Today's Price ↗Read the full guide below for all 3 products tested.

 Bounce is the angle between the leading edge and the lowest point of the sole.
 It determines how the wedge interacts with turf and sand.
 Too little bounce and the club digs.
 Too much and it skips.
 Getting this right makes your short game significantly easier.
+In this guide we compare three proven wedges across bounce ranges: the Titleist Vokey SM10 for low bounce (precision on firm turf), the Cleveland RTX-6 for mid bounce (the versatile all-rounder), and the Callaway Jaws Full Toe for high bounce (maximum forgiveness in soft conditions and bunkers).

 📋 Update Log — last updated 2026-05-17 ▼